chaidosa/hsseigen/README.md

 Implementation of the 'divide and conquer' algorithm for Superfast HSS eigensolvers.

 - Efficient computation of all eigenvalues of symmetric Hierarchically Semiseparable (HSS) matrices.
-- We propose a shared-memory parallel algorithm and the corresponding implementation of the SuperDC eigensolver.
+- A shared-memory parallel algorithm and the corresponding implementation of the SuperDC eigensolver.
 - Optimized the original SuperDC algorithm to reduce the storage requirement from O($N^2$) to O (N) in case of banded matrices.

 ### Keywords

-- Symmetric eigenvalue problems
+- Symmetric eigenvalue problems.
-- Hierarchically semi-separable matrix
+- Hierarchically semi-separable matrix or HSS matrix.
-- divide-and-conquer
+- Divide-and-conquer.
-- Shared memory architecture
+- Shared memory architecture.

 # Authors